 Policing of the transit system is carried out by the NYC Police Department at NYC's expense.
 The MTA, however, continues to be responsible for certain capital costs and support services related to such police activities, a portion of which is reimbursed by NYC.
-The Authority received approximately \$0 in

-2013 and \$2.1 for the six months ended June 30, 2013 and 2012 from the City for the reimbursement of transit police costs.
+To date the Authority received \$0 in 2013 and \$2.1 for the nine months ended September 30, 2013 and 2012 from the City for the reimbursement of transit police costs.
+Similarly, MTAHQ bills MTA Metro-North Railroad through its consolidated services for MTA police costs in the New Haven line which MTA Metro-North Railroad recovers approximately 65 percent from Connecticut Department of Transportation.
+The amounts billed for the nine months ended September 30, 2013 and 2012 were \$14.1 and \$11.9.
+The amounts recovered for the nine months ended September 30, 2013 and 2012 were approximately \$9.1 and \$7.7.

 Federal law and regulations require a paratransit system for passengers who are not able to ride the buses and trains because of their disabilities.
 Pursuant to an agreement between NYC and the MTA, MTA New York City Transit had assumed operating responsibility for all paratransit service required in NYC by the Americans with Disabilities Act of 1990.
 The services are provided by private vendors under contract with MTA New York City Transit.
 NYC reimburses the MTA for the lesser of 33.0% of net paratransit operating expenses defined as labor, transportation, and administrative costs less fare revenues and 6.0% of gross Urban Tax Subsidies, or an amount that is 20.0% greater than the amount paid by the NYC for the preceding calendar year.
-Fare revenues and the City reimbursement aggregated approximately \$88.4 and \$73.5 for the six months ended June 30, 2013 and 2012, respectively.
+Fare revenues and the City reimbursement aggregated approximately \$133.6 and \$110.3 for the nine months ended September 30, 2013 and 2012, respectively.